The a-function for gauge theories: Reduction of non-supersymmetric results to supersymmetric case

-Eq.~(\ref{ourexact}) extends the result of Eq.~(7.30) in Ref.\cite{OsbJacnew} (with $a=3\alpha-\tfrac{1}{12}$) to the gauge case--once again, modulo pure gauge terms which are not captured by the methods used in Section 2.
+Eq.~(\ref{ourexact}) extends the result of Eq.~(7.30) in Ref.\cite{OsbJacnew} (with $a=3\alpha-\tfrac{1}{12}$) to the gauge case--once again, modulo pure gauge terms.
 We see again the ambiguity in the form of $\Atil$ expressed in general by Eq.~(\ref{ambig}).

 Of course this check is guaranteed to work but nevertheless given the indirect manner in which we have obtained $\Atil$ and the possibility of subtleties regarding scheme dependence, it is satisfying to ``close the loop'' in this fashion.